griffin-h/lightcurve_fitting/docs/source/usage.rst

      'I': 0.025,
     }

-The ``LC`` object has several methods for converting between the columns above (see API Documentation) as well as a method for plotting the light curve in a single command:
+The :class:`.LC` object has several methods for converting between the columns above, as well as a method for plotting the light curve in a single command:

 .. code-block:: python